AMSUCF/Design-and-Dev/syllabus.md

 ### Week Thirteen: Good Enough (Tuesday, November 16, 2021)

 Drawing on the models and questions from our texts, we'll consider the approach of "good enough," and discuss how we can bring these lessons to our projects, particularly in terms of allowing for failure and iteration.
+We'll also explore methods for translating knowledge from Python to other programming languages.

 - *Race After Technology*: Chapter 3
 - *Humanities Data Analysis*: Epilogue